vib-bic-training/HPC_bioimage_analysis/Chapters/chapter0.md

 **a.
 Register** for an [HPC account](https://docs.vscentrum.be/access/vsc_account.html) before the course since it might take some time to process and activate.

 >
-> P.s.: If you are from industry or in any other situation where you are not linked to an academic institution we can only help you get an account when registered in the workshop, check avaiability in [the website](https://www.vibtrainingandconferences.be/#/).
+> P.S.: If you are from industry or in any other situation where you are not linked to an academic institution we can only help you get an account when registered in the workshop, check avaiability in [the website](https://www.vibtrainingandconferences.be/#/).
 >
 > In that case the trainer needs to request a temporary account for you to participate in the training activities.
 >